-QUEUES AND ORDER LISTS
+3.3 QUEUES AND ORDER LISTS

 Because an AutoMod model is graphical as well as logical, loads must be located somewhere in the physical space of the model.
 AutoMod has two types of physical space: movement systems and queues.
 Queues in AutoMod are both physical and logical.
 They can have capacities ranging from one to infinity.
 When a queue has reached its capacity, the next load trying to enter that queue must wait until there is space available.
-Loads are sorted in queues by using order lists.
 Queue contents can be shown dynamically in the animation, and loads can be "stacked" in any direction.

 Loads at a queue or process may be sorted or delayed until they are explicitly ordered to leave.
 To determine which action should take place next, the loads place themselves on order lists.
 An order list is not a physical entity like a queue, but a logical element that provides a way to sort loads that have been delayed for any reason.
-To remove a load from an order list, another load must execute an order action.
+When one load is on an order list, another load or vehicle must execute an order action to remove it.
 Loads can be ordered to move to another process or order list, or to simply continue where they left off in their process logic.
-Order lists can be sorted by load priority or other load attributes, either in ascending or descending order.
+Order lists can be sorted by load priority or other user defined load attributes, either in ascending or descending order.

-VARIABLES AND COUNTERS
+3.4 VARIABLES AND COUNTERS